geo-ant/blog/_posts/2020-05-24-variable-projection-part-1-fundamentals.md

 # Putting It All Together

 Now we have all the ingredients to implement our own fitting library that makes use of Variable Projection.
-As noted above, VarPro an algorithm that rewrites a separable problem into a purely nonlinear least squares problem.
+As noted above, VarPro is an algorithm that rewrites a separable problem into a purely nonlinear least squares problem.
 That problem still has to be solved.
-Rather than implementing a nonlinear least squares solver from scratch, it makes sense to use an off-the-shelf solver.
+Rather than implementing a nonlinear least squares solver from scratch, it can make a lot of sense to use an off-the-shelf solver.

+Typical nonlinear least squares solvers will request from us the residual vector
+$$\boldsymbol{r_w}$$ and its Jacobian $$\boldsymbol{J}$$ at the nonlinear parameters $$\boldsymbol{\alpha}$$, the latter of which requires the singular value decomposition of the matrix $$\boldsymbol{\Phi_w}$$.
+Refer to the respective formulas for the exact expressions.
+One implementation detail is that the linear algebra involved will require us to use a linear algebra library.
+Ideally we would chose the same linear algebra library that the nonlinear solver uses to request the residual vector and the Jacobian.

 This concludes my first article on Variable Projection.
-In the next part of the series I will go into more detail on how to implement this with the aim of fitting large problems with multiple right hand sides.
-This is also termed *global analysis* in the time resolved microscopy literature (Mullen 2009).
+In the next part of the series I'll explore how to fit multiple right hand sides, also termed *global analysis* in the time resolved microscopy literature (Mullen 2009).
+Feel free to check out my [vapro](https://crates.io/crates/varpro) Rust library, which I have been maintaining since a couple of years and is still evolving slowly but but steadily.
+It's fast, simple to use, and very well tested.

 # Literature
 **(Golub 1973)** Golub, G.; Pereyra, V. "The Differentiation of Pseudo-Inverses and Nonlinear Least Squares Problems Whose Variables Separate".
 SIAM J. Numer.
 Anal. **1973, 10, 413–432**. [https://doi.org/10.1137/0710036](https://doi.org/10.1137/0710036)